3toyo3/DSP_fun/README.md

 # DSP Exploration

 This folder is going to organize my DSP based personal projects.
-Some ideas: bass isolator, guitar tuner (software to hardware?), spectrum analyzer, echomaster dupe, really small speaker (dynamic EQ reverse engineering,smart amp), guitar pedal, synth modules, image tracking, optimize cup microphone, sound responsive.
+I am currently interested in Audio DSP projects since they are easier to vizualize, but I hope to expand to more image/visual based projects with experience + classes.

+Some ideas:
+* track to tabs
+* guitar tuner (software vs hardware)
+* really small speaker (dynamic EQ reverse engineering, smart amp)
+* Spotify API playlist generator on common words
+* Synth modules
+* Image tracking
+* Optimize cup microphone

 References: to come